Custom Search

 Temperament

 The German Pinscher can be an ideal companion dog.
-This rare breed has a sense of humor, are brave, not squeamish, sober, and have considerable stamina.
+This rare breed is brave, not squeamish, sober, and has considerable stamina.
 It is lively but docile, quite versatile, and a vocal guard dog.
 It responds to obedience training.
-However, they can be bull headed and stubborn and need to know who is boss.
+If it senses the humans around it are meek or passive it will become bull-headed and stubborn.
+This breed needs to clearly know who is boss.
+Proper human to canine communication is essential.
 This breed only barks when it feels it is necessary, which may be often.
 Visitors will be announced with loud barking but then things usually calm down quickly.
-This breed needs to know that when the family is gone, it owns everything and when the family is home it owns nothing.
-The German Pincher is not a good breed for children for this reason, they may not differentiate between a real problem and some good old roughhousing.
-They will instinctively protect and will bite first and think later.
-Like other pinschers and terriers, they do not back away from disputes with other dogs, and need firm handling to control their fighting tendencies.
+If the dog does not stop barking owners need to tell the dog enough is enough and to quiet down.
+The German Pinscher needs to know it owns nothing and is clearly a subordinate of humans or owners will have a very hard time with it.
+Children need to know how to display proper pack leader skills.
+If the dog thinks its humans are in trouble it will instinctively protect and will bite first without thinking about it.
+Like other pinschers and terriers, this breed does not back away from dominance challenges with other dogs, and needs firm handling to control its fighting tendencies through proper communication.
 German Pinchers are very loyal and protective.
 They will defend their territory, handler, and the family to the end against those intent upon harm.
-They can also get protective of their own things like their bones, a chair or their food.
-The owner needs to set the guidelines and let the dog know it can not growl at them or other humans.
+Without proper leadership they can also get protective of their own things like their bones, a chair or their food.
+The owner needs to set the guidelines and let the dog know it cannot growl at them or other humans.
 The dog must be taught that it is not "Top Dog".
 It needs to know its place in the house.
 Normally they get along well with other household pets.
 However, they are ratters and when outdoors they will chase a cat, possibly hurting it.
-This breed requires a firm hand from an experienced dog owner so they don't grow up to take over the whole house.
+This breed requires a firm hand from an experienced dog owner so it doesn't grow up to take over the whole house.

 Height, Weight